senresearch/MatrixLM.jl/paper/paper.md

 samples/individuals, $m$ features/measurements, $p$ sample covariates, and $q$ feature covariates; the matrix $\mathbf{B}$ is to be estimated.](mlmdiagram2.png){height="150pt"}

+A visualization of the response ($\mathbf{Y}:n \times m$), sample covariates ($\mathbf{X}:n \times p$), feature covariates ($\mathbf{Z}:m \times q$), and coefficients ($\mathbf{B}:p \times q$) matrices for a matrix linear model.
+The dimensions in the model correspond to $n$ samples/individuals, $m$ features/measurements, $p$ sample covariates, and $q$ feature covariates; the matrix $\mathbf{B}$ is to be estimated.

+# Research impact statement

+`MatrixLM` provides a practical implementation of matrix linear models for encoding relationships and groupings high-throughput matrix-shaped data with annotations on both samples and features.
+By combining a flexible formula interface with fast, closed-form least-squares estimation, the package makes it straightforward for applied researchers to encode biological or experimental structure directly into their models and apply matrix linear models in reproducible workflows.

 # Conclusion and future directions

-`MatrixLM` provides a practical implementation of matrix linear models for encoding relationships and groupings high-throughput, matrix-shaped data with annotations on both samples and features.
-By combining a flexible formula interface with fast, closed-form least-squares estimation, the package makes it straightforward for applied researchers to encode biological or experimental structure directly into their models.

-In ongoing work, we are extending this framework to penalized matrix linear models for high-dimensional settings: a companion Julia package, `MatrixLMnet`, that implements elastic-net and related penalties on the coefficient matrix to enable variable selection and regularization in matrix linear models.
+In ongoing work, we are extending this framework to penalized matrix linear models for high-dimensional settings.
+In particular, we are developing a companion Julia package, `MatrixLMnet`, which implements elastic-net and related penalties on the coefficient matrix to support variable selection and regularization in matrix linear models.

 # AI usage disclosure

+Grammarly was used during the drafting of this manuscript to assist with linguistic polishing.
 The authors used GitHub Copilot to assist in coding testing functions.
 All Copilot-suggested code was reviewed, tested, and validated by the human authors to ensure correctness.